Maurice Harkless: Miami Heat (2020–2021)

 On November 23, 2020, Harkless signed with the Miami Heat.

 Sacramento Kings (2021–2022)

 On March 25, 2021, Harkless and Chris Silva were traded to the Sacramento Kings in exchange for Nemanja Bjelica.
 On August 7, 2021, Harkless re-signed with the Kings.

 On July 6, 2022, Harkless was traded to the Atlanta Hawks along with Justin Holiday and a 2024 first-round draft pick in exchange for Kevin Huerter.
 Later in the off-season, on September 27, he was traded again to the Oklahoma City Thunder with a second-round pick for Vít Krejčí to get Atlanta under the luxury tax.
 Three days later, on September 30, Harkless was traded again, along with Ty Jerome, Derrick Favors, Théo Maledon and a future second-round pick, to the Houston Rockets in exchange for David Nwaba, Sterling Brown, Trey Burke, and Marquese Chriss.
 On October 11, he was waived.

+Rip City Remix (2023–2024)

+On November 26, 2023, Harkless joined the Rip City Remix of the NBA G League, but was waived on January 30, 2024.